-Iinister: (+) May the almighty and merciful God bless and protect us, the Father, and the Son, and the Holy Spirit.
+Minister: (+) May the almighty and merciful Lord bless us and keep us, the Father, and the Son, and the Holy Spirit.

 All: Amen.

 Appendix C: Rite of Dismissal from Mass for Extraordinary Ministers Bringing Communion to the Sick

 Pastoral Care of the Sick: Rites of Anointing and Viaticum suggests dismissing the ministers to the sick directly from Mass whenever possible, so that the link between the community's Eucharistic celebration and the sick is made clear.
 No text for such a dismissal is given.
 The following is a suggestion.